 What Is Blocking In Crochet?

-In crochet and textile crafts, blocking is the process of wetting/soaking or steaming your finished garments.
+In crochet and textile crafts, blocking is wetting/soaking or steaming your finished garments.

-This sets their shape and stitches by being stretched out on a flat surface to dry.
-If you’ve ever crocheted a shawl and ended up with the “sting ray” effect, blocking can help even out the edges.
+This sets their shape by being stretched on a surface to dry.
+Crocheted a shawl and had the “sting ray” effect?
+Blocking evens the edges.

-Blocking can only be applied to natural fibers.
-There’s a technique for synthetic fibers called ‘Killing’ which adds more drape to a crocheted acrylic fabric.
+‘Killing’ adds more drape to a crocheted acrylic fabric.

 Blocking is used before sewing crocheted pieces together.
-When you’ve finished sewing everything together, you can steam block the seams for a lovely finish.
+When you’ve sewn everything, steam block the seams for a lovely finish.

 Some crocheters prefer to block after they’ve finished their garment, if it’s crocheted in one piece like a seamless sweater.